8.5

 Deployment: On-Premises

-We also like Clover’s employee management features, including its time clock app, where staff can clock in and out.
+Clover’s employee management features also stand out, including its time clock app, where staff can clock in and out.
 This benefits small businesses, as owners don’t need separate systems for their POS and timekeeping, so all hours and overtime are easily logged in one platform.
-However, we don’t like that Clover does not offer a free plan like other leading POS systems.
+However, we don’t like that Clover doesn’t offer a free plan like other leading POS systems like Square.

 Best Hardware Options: